ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 #### `acceptValue()`

-This method is responsible for accepting and converting user input for the Field.
+This method is responsible for accepting and converting user input for the field.
 It checks the input structure by accepting, building, and returning a different structure holding the data.

 For example: a user provides an HTTP link as a string, `acceptValue()` converts the link to a URL field type value object.
 Unlike the `FieldType\Value` constructor, it's possible to make this method aware of multiple input types (object or primitive).